Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 Practical context for marketers:

-High playtime and session length (classic, top mid-core) increase the likelihood of conversion via IAP or subscription.
-Bid and creative strategies should focus more on longer onboarding and deeper funnels.
+Long-session genres (action, strategy) increase the likelihood of conversion via IAP or subscription, so bid and creative strategies should support longer onboarding and deeper funnels.

-Casual titles drive scale with more frequent, shorter sessions; creatives must focus on an instant hook and repeatability to lift D1.
+Casual titles drive scale with more frequent, shorter sessions; creatives must focus on an instant hook and repeatability to lift day-1 retention.

-Install ratio helps judge whether the ad creative attracts genuinely engaged users.
-A high install ratio (e.g., mid-core top 25%) indicates quality installs that are worth higher bids.
+IPM helps judge whether a creative attracts genuinely interested users; a high IPM indicates quality installs worth higher bids.

-Use playtime and sessions to choose ad format placement (rewarded ads are best suited for longer sessions; interstitials are ideal for short-session casuals).
+Use session length and frequency to choose ad-format placement (rewarded ads suit longer sessions; interstitials fit short-session casuals).

 Also Read: Creative Analytics Explained: How To Track, Measure, And Improve Ad Performance